GamzkyScripts/gs_blips/README.md

 #### 📼 Preview video: [Streamable](https://streamable.com/la3460)

 ## Features
 -   Create blips with properties such as coordinates, sprite, label, and more.
 -   Update and delete existing blips.
 -   Handle blip overlays that provide additional information when hovering over or selecting blips.
 -   Automatically clean up blips when the resource is stopped.
+-   Assign blips to categories to group them together.
+(Max 2 unique categories, as per limit of GTA 5)

 ## Installation
 1. Place the script in your resource directory.
 2. Ensure your resource is started in the server configuration.
 3. Use the provided exports to interact with the blip system in your other scripts.